lsoikher/ogi/wp-content/plugins/instapage/README.txt

 Instapage is the most powerful landing page platform on the market.
 Ideal for teams and agencies, Instapage has everything you need to build fully customizable, on-brand landing pages.

-Instapage is the only platform that offers:
+Instapage is the only platform that offers unlimited domains.

-* Unlimited pages
-* Unlimited visitors
-* Unlimited domains

 **No other landing page builder offers this level of precision with full design freedom**